addania/coding/src/pages/Accessing_Props.md

 }
 ```

-b) alternative is to pass only specific name of a prop
+b) or alternatively passing name of prop inside curly brackets of the functional component and then accessing props like: onClick
 ```
 const Button = ({name}) => {
   return (